apathetic/apathetic-v3/src/content/posts/2023-10-08-all-the-data-options.md

 - typesafe
   - generates typings for your data (and it works well!)
 - uses the schema to inform data relationships
-  - there appears to be redundancy between foreign keys and this "relations" data, but one is for the schema, the other is for generated typings
+  - there _appears_ to be redundancy between foreign keys and this "relations" data, but one is for the schema, the other is for typings and the query builder
 - still not clear `search` vs `query`
+  - update: `query` sits on search, and uses the generated typings for a more streamlined experience

 ### PRISMA
 - really wanted this to work, but